corbelantoine/dolphin-on-gpu/doc/Finance Recap.md

 ## Conclusion
 In order to optimize a portfolio $P$ of size $N$ (already specified assets), we need to find the weights $(w_i)_{i \in [[1, N]]}$ that maximizes $R(P)$ and minimizes $\sigma_P$

+#Implementation
+The first idea was to directly resolve the convexe optimization with all assets.
+However, our convexe optimization algorithm must take into account that we can't take more than 20 assets at a time, and that is really hard to implement.

+To resolve this issue, we chose to compute the best weight for a given portfolio.
+We will then launch this computation on a significant number of portfolio.
+The number of different portfolio we can create from N assets being 20 among N, it is in our best interest to launch every computation on a new thread.

+To implement this algorithm, we had to clean the data retrived from the API.
+Some information are missing and we had to complete them.
+Also, because we want to reduce the computational time, we chose to compute every ratio ourselves, such as the return, the sharp etc...
+That's why we started our work by trying to find the good formula in order to compute our ratios the same way the API does.
+This step has been difficult and some formula still need to be found.

+We then started to implement the first step of our portfolio optimization.
+First, we had to create a parser in order to use the data stored in our file.
+This parser takes two arguments, a start and an end date.
+Those dates allow us to choose the period of time in which we want to work.
+If any information during this period of time is missing, we simply ignore the asset.
+The parser return a vector of asset containing all data for each valid asset.

+## Next step
+We now have to create different portfolio randomly and call our optimization computation on them.
+The main challenge here will be to parallelize the execution of each optimization.